halseth/blind-vault/doc/vault.md

   is to refuse to sign a legit unvault request (see above scenario).

-- If the client software is compromised, the attacker can learn who the signers, and unblind any message sent to them.
+- If the client software is compromised, the attacker can learn who the signers are, and unblind any message sent to them.
 This means that the user has their privacy compromised.
 The attacker cannot easily steal the money in the vault, however, since the depositor always has their recovery transactions in case of an unauthenticated unvault.

 ### Details